US election officials say voting should be smooth and urge people not to be misled by conspiracy theories

 By Eric Levenson, Tami Luhby and Jeremy Herb, CNN

-(CNN) — American voters head to the polls Tuesday to choose the country’s next leaders in a mass democratic experiment where tens of millions of votes will be cast without incident.
+(CNN) — American voters headed to the polls Tuesday to choose the country’s next leaders in a mass democratic experiment in which tens of millions of votes will be cast without incident.

-But false claims of voter fraud in 2020 and former President Donald Trump’s repeated charges of cheating mean that everything, from voter eligibility to logistical problems like long lines, ballot functionality and vote counting, will be scrutinized closely, especially in the key battleground states.
+Still, scattered issues with voter eligibility; logistical problems such as long lines and bad weather; ballot functionality; and vote-counting will be scrutinized closely this election.
+That’s especially the case in key swing states amid former President Donald Trump’s false claims of mass election fraud.

+As of mid-morning, extreme weather and other “temporary infrastructure disruptions” have been reported in parts of the US, but there haven’t been any “national-level significant incidents impacting the security of our election infrastructure,” said Cait Conley, a senior adviser at the Cybersecurity and Infrastructure Security Agency.

-Election officials across the US – particularly in swing states – have pledged to uphold the integrity of the vote and urged voters not to be misled by conspiracy theories.
+Election officials across the US have pledged to uphold the integrity of the vote and urged voters not to be misled by conspiracy theories.

 “Here in Georgia, it is easy to vote and hard to cheat,” Georgia Secretary of State Brad Raffensperger said Monday.
 “Our systems are secure and our people are ready.”